Join award winning photographer and mentor Mike Browne for this Photography Weekend Workshop.

 You'll learn new ways to consider a location and grow your composition skills.
 Your confidence will grow as you discover you're better at photography than you initially thought and therefore be inspired to try new un-thought of ways to shoot.

 Planning and learning the thought process of photography is vital for any genre of photography.
 I call it the 7 Building Blocks of Photography and they are common to all cameras and photographic situations.
-You may have heard of this course and we'll be using techniques and processes from it throughout the Masterclass.
+You may have heard of this course and we'll be using techniques and processes from it throughout the weekend.